amir-seddighi/My-Credit-Risk-Model/README.md

 # My-Credit-Risk-Model
-This project is  conducted for my interview.
+This project is conducted for my interview with the CIBC Risk Modeling team